jokrey/EvadeGameDesktop/README.md

 A Desktop Implementation of the Evade Game.

-Requires the "util.animation" package from AnimationEngine repository to build
+Requires the "neural_network.abstract_logic.animation" package from AnimationEngine repository to build